Fields

 Input Schema

 The task's input column contains the validated generation request.
-The API server pre-populates existingFields and recordCount from the dataset.
+AI configuration is wrapped in an ai object.
+The API server pre-populates existingFields and recordCount from the dataset before creating the task.

 {